Dexy2811/remove-HP-bloatware/README.md

-# remove Dell and HP bloatware Automatic script
+# Remove Dell and HP bloatware Automatic script
 ### This is WIP (Work in progress)
 removes HP &amp; windows bloatware